Loading...

 • Team collaboration and staging environments built into the dashboard

-The platform is cloud-based, which means your server resources are not shared with other customers in the way they are on traditional shared hosting.
 For a detailed breakdown of how Cloudways compares to other options, see our Cloudways review.
 Before picking a server provider, our guide on what hosting supplier to choose on Cloudways covers the performance and pricing differences between DigitalOcean, Vultr, AWS, and others.
 If you are specifically considering AWS, our Amazon Web Services review covers what to expect.

 If something goes wrong during setup or later on, you can check the application logs directly from the Cloudways dashboard before opening a support ticket.